skooter500/GP-Autumn-Test-2017/README.md

 | Spray collisions with the bees | 20 |
 | Use of an ArrayList | 10 |

-If you cant figure out how to do a part of the test, you should move on and do other parts.
+If you can't figure out how to do a part of the test, you should move on and do other parts.
 You should try to use classes in your solution, but its not essential.

-At the end of the test, zip up your sketch folder making sure it is named correctly and submit it to webcourses. *Make sure and save your work regularly*.
+At the end of the test, zip up your sketch folder making sure it is named correctly and email it to bryan.duggan@dit.ie

+*Make sure and save your work regularly*.